 As sick as it may sound, it frickin’ works.
 Anyone who has truly given it a shot will agree.

 Within 5 days, if you play your cards right (with steps 1 through 4), the time it takes to fall asleep will go from 40 minutes to 0 minutes.
 Everyone I’ve reached out to has vouched for this!
 It is unbelievable, but there is something about it!

-Follow the rules!
-They are pretty simple.
-They are particularly simple for an exhausted mama who just can’t sacrifice one more night of sleep.
+Follow these rules!
+They are pretty simple, but they are especially simple for an exhausted mama who just can’t sacrifice one more night of sleep.

 - Make sure diaper is dry and clothes are comfy.

-- Place that baby down in its bed.
+- Place that baby down in his/her bed.
 Sweet words and a quick back rub are all you need to leave them with.

 - [When] they cry, wait 5 minutes before going back in.

 - After 5 minutes of crying behind closed doors, go in.
 Place the baby on their back, and be careful not to succumb to the strong desire to cuddle them!